 All questions/concerns regarding the status of your visa should be directed to the embassy/consulate of the country where the conference will be held, in your home country.

 In no event will AIPR be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the information provided on this page.

 visa is a permit issued to a foreigner

 by the Chinese visa authorities for

 the Chinese territory.
 The Chinese visa

 courtesy, service or ordinary visa to a

 purpose of visit to China and passport

 Visa F (business visa): For visitors who are travelling to China on a study or lecture tour or for a scientific conference for a period of no more than six months.
 To apply for a Visa F, a letter of invitation from the host organisation is required.
-Letter of invitation from AIPR2020 are only available to the invited speakers and those who have completed registration process.
+Letter of invitation from AIPR are only available to the Speakers, Authors, Committee Members, and Attendees those who have completed registration process.